 David expanded ancient Jerusalem to the north along the eastern ridge.
 The northern part of this eastern ridge rose 250 feet higher in elevation than the southern portion.
 Mt.
 Moriah would come to be where Solomon would build the First Temple, and where the Dome of the Rock rests today.
 The Temple Mount remains at the center of world attention.

 II Samuel 5:9 hints at David's expansion.

 "So David lived in the stronghold and called it the city of David.
 And David built all around from the Millo and inward."

-The exact function of the Millo is unknown, as discussed briefly above.
+The exact function of the Millo is unknown.
 A structure, tabbed the Large Stone Structure briefly mentioned above, was discovered in 2005.
 This structure is part of a large public building in the city of David from the 10th or 9th century B.C., or the time of David.
 It was discovered near the Stone Stepped Structure mentioned above, which dates to ca. 1200 B.C.

 Have you visited the Holy City?
 Do you have a story, article, or pictures you would like to share?
 Share your experiences with the City of God!

 Now Available in Print & eBook on Amazon!!